-What you do need to be careful of, with alfalfa, is that you don’t buy from a farmer who uses glyphosate to speed drying time and prevent mold.
-Glyphosate (remember Round Up?) wreaks serious havoc on both human and animal health.
+What you do need to be careful of, with alfalfa, is that you don’t buy from a farmer who uses a drying agent to speed drying time and prevent mold.
+This can cause soreness in the mucous membranes of the mouth.
 The alfalfa I give my horses comes from Alberta and my hay seller knows the farmer who grows it.

 So this personal experience made me particularly fascinated to hear what Dr. Geoff Tucker had to say in his Chronic Protein Deficiency webinar (see above).
-I encourage you to listen to the whole thing and take notes.
+His slides and stories are very interesting.